julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 What are you doing?

 **Josie:**
 That was my cue!
-I said *Live your truth*, and you said *Live your authentic life.* I was following along in the script here and it says, uh… “*Josie starts a song, TBD”*
+I said *Live your truth*, and you said *Live your authentic life.* I was following along in the script here and it says, uh… *Josie starts a song, TBD.*

 **Mia:**
 There’s a script?!